Dr. Shaw's TED Talk on the Gulf:

 Gulf spill interview proved most popular of 2010

 The public's concern for the Gulf of Mexico cannot be overstated.
-An interview with MERI's director on the effects of the oil spill and subsequent widespread use of dispersants made for the highest ratings of the year on David Guggenheim's The Ocean Doctor radio program.
+An interview with the Institute's director on the effects of the oil spill and subsequent widespread use of dispersants made for the highest ratings of the year on David Guggenheim's The Ocean Doctor radio program.
 You can listen to the interview here.

 Gulf seafood safety remains under scrutiny

 MSNBC reports that independent testing has disputed the results of the FDA's food safety testing.
 Many toxicologists “are questioning whether the FDA seafood testing program is stringent enough to protect public health.”
-MERI's director, Dr. Susan Shaw, was asked about recent findings: “What we’re seeing now is plausible evidence from independent labs that — just as we thought — there’s oil in the food web, and here’s where we’re finding it,” said Shaw.
+The Institute's director, Dr. Susan Shaw, was asked about recent findings: “What we’re seeing now is plausible evidence from independent labs that — just as we thought — there’s oil in the food web, and here’s where we’re finding it,” said Shaw.
 Read the article here.

 Raw Story reports that Navy wants armed forces to eat more Gulf seafood